'In 2014, CDC invested $48 million in Narayana Health to increase access to low-cost healthcare in India.

 We have successfully worked with Narayana Health to establish high, world class environmental and social standards.

 We are now working closely with the company to assess and implement good waste management practices.
-We are also supporting the company through our Resource Efficiency Facility to implement water and energy efficiency and renewable energy interventions.
+We are also supporting the company through our Resource Efficiency Facility to implement energy efficiency and renewable energy interventions.

 Since 2012, we’ve only invested in Africa and South Asia.
 Investments outside these regions are from our pre-2012 portfolio.